-There will be eight assignments, including four assignments focusing on solidifying the concepts through T/F and multiple-choice questions and four assignments focusing on data analysis using the R statistical software.
+There will be 10 assignments, including four assignments focusing on solidifying the concepts through multiple-choice questions and four assignments focusing on data analysis using the R statistical software or python software.
 These assignments are intended to help you better understand the course material and to prepare for the midterm exams and the final project.